Vedakeerthi/Python-programs/README.md

 # **Number system converter :**

 An intermediate program to convert the decimal system to binary, octal, and hexa decimal.
+Python functions are used, here for a single input of a specific system, the other three systems are printed as output.
+The program starts from the main function, so a while loop is made to run without a stopping condition, for the user to run endlessly.
+For the users int input different functions are made to run.
+In case of converting decimal to binary and the other three, a specific function is executed, the bin, oct and hex inbuilt functions are used to for conversion of the other three.
+Likewise different operations are made for the conversion.
 <br/>